akumarujon/micro/README.md

-# Micro - micro framework for Server side.
+## Micro - micro framework for Server side.
+> Still in WIP!
+For educational purposes only! <br>
+> Please don't hate me.